 Understanding common hazards is key to a safe trip to any of the east coast beaches.
 This information is based on guidance from NOAA.

 The east coast beaches are calling.
-Whether you hear the whisper of sea oats on a quiet dune or the happy shouts from a crowded pier, your perfect beach is out there.
-From the wild horses of Assateague to the Victorian charm of Cape May, from the surf breaks of Folly Beach to the family fun of Ocean City, the Atlantic coastline offers endless possibilities.
+Whether you hear the whisper of sea oats on a quiet dune in the Outer Banks or the happy shouts from a crowded pier in Ocean City, your perfect beach is out there.
+From the wild horses of Assateague to the Victorian charm of Cape May, and from the legendary surf breaks of Folly Beach to the family-fun of Rehoboth, the Atlantic coastline offers endless possibilities.
 Use this guide as your map, but let your sense of adventure be your compass as you explore the diverse and magnificent east coast beaches.